Chkalovske settlement hromada: Association of citizens and mass media

 There operates the veterans organization on the territory of Chkalovs'ke amalgamated hromada.
 The council consists of 11 members, who are the representatives of all settlements of the amalgamated hromada.
 In most communities of initiative veterans groups (6 units) are created.
 This organization is associated with the veterans club "Hope", which has been working for more than 10 years and organizing the reunion for local veterans.
 There are about 2 625 veterans in the amalgamated hromada.

-Chkalovs'ke rural council co-finances the maintenance of the Chuhuiv district broadcasting company "Slobozhanka" and the social-informative newspaper "Herald of Chuhuyivshchyna" of Chuhuiv district.
+Chkalovske rural council co-finances the maintenance of the Chuhuiv district broadcasting company "Slobozhanka" and the social-informative newspaper "Herald of Chuhuivshchyna" of Chuhuiv Raion.